🏁 When you’ve got more than one thing to say in a sentence, you probably need to use commas to separate them into two or more parts.

 12 ‘It was a great goal,’ said the manager.
 ‘If only he’d had time to score another one before the final whistle!’

-🚦Got some more time?
-Don’t worry- you don’t need to read this section if you’re happy with when to use commas!
+🎓 If you’d like a more in-depth look at commas, you can click here and go to a special extra section.
+Don’t worry though- you don’t need to read this section if you’re happy with when to use commas!